ziadkaroune/linear_algebra_typescript/README.md

 - **mul_mat**: Multiplies two matrices using the standard matrix multiplication algorithm
 - **Dimension validation**: Ensures inner dimensions match (matrix columns equal vector size or next matrix rows), throws error on mismatch

 Essential for linear transformations, solving systems of linear equations, computer graphics transformations, and scientific computing applications.

+## Exercise 8: Matrix Trace

+Implements the trace operation for square matrices.

+The trace of a square matrix is the sum of its diagonal elements:
+$$\text{trace}(\mathbf{A}) = \sum_{i=1}^{n} a_{ii}$$

+- **trace**: Computes the sum of all diagonal elements (where row index equals column index)
+- **Square matrix validation**: Only defined for square matrices (n × n), throws error otherwise
+- **Result**: Returns a scalar value representing the trace

+Essential for computing matrix invariants, eigenvalue analysis, understanding matrix properties, and applications in optimization and machine learning.
+The trace is related to the determinant and eigenvalues of a matrix.